 The fee for a personal licence application is £37.

-A personal licence is valid for ten years (subject to certain provisions regarding, for example, surrender and forfeiture of the licence).
+A personal licence does not expire (subject to certain provisions regarding, for example, surrender and forfeiture of the licence).

 You need to complete all of the following forms:

 - A disclosure of convictions and declaration form

 You will also need to send us the following:

 - Two photographs, one of which is endorsed with a statement verifying the likeness of the photograph to the applicant by a solicitor, notary, a person of standing in the community or any individual with a professional qualification.
 The person endorsing the photograph must sign and print their name and state their capacity.